-Tagovailoa has constantly had other quarterbacks held over his head since joining the Dolphins — most notably, Deshaun Watson and Tom Brady were floated as replacements.
-Even with all of that, it looks like Miami and Tagovailoa are tied together for the foreseeable future (or at least the 2022-23 season).
+Tagovailoa has constantly had other quarterbacks held over his head since joining the Dolphins — most notably, Deshaun Watson and Tom Brady were floated as replacements — but seemed to secure the starting role for the long term in 2022 until a series of scary concussions put his career in jeopardy.

 16. Chase Daniel